kimgh06/minesweeper-client/src/guide/en/of_contribute/how_to_render.md

 tileCtx.fill(tileVector);
 ```

-The interaction canvas would be rendered by user cursor's position, pointer, and moving path.
+The interaction canvas is rendered based on the user's cursor position, pointer, and movement path.

 ```tsx
 /** More details can be found in components/canvas/index.tsx */